Arciiix/Buzzine/README.md

 Everything is under development, the app will evolve slowly, step by step.
 Even the read me file is under construction and will be better :)

+## Important things

+1. Make a _default.mp3_ file in _audio/audio_ directory - it will be your default alarm tone

 ### Environment variables

 #### Core